World School Sport Games: Editions

-ISF World School Summer Games (Summer High School Games) U18
+ISF World School Summer Games U18

 First held in 1974 the ISF World Gymnasiade is a multi-sport games organised by the International School Sport Federation for athletes in the under 18 age group.
 The 1974 athletics competition was not included as part of the main event held in Wiesbaden (FRG).
-The event was originally held every 2 years however after 1990 was only held every 4 years.
+The event was originally held every 2 years but after 1990 was only held every 4 years.
 From 1974 to 2009 only three compulsory sports made part of the event program: gymnastics, athletics, swimming.

+The 2020 Gymnasiade was scheduled to host in Jinjiang, China during 17–24 October, but after several postponements due to COVID-19 pandemic, ISF decided to cancel this event.